Unpaired Quad-Path Cycle Consistent Adversarial Networks for Single Image Defogging: Related Work

-As mentioned before, learning-based supervised defogging methods can be mainly divided into two groups: ASMDN and EDN.
+As mentioned before, learning-based paired defogging methods can be mainly divided into two groups: ASMDN and EDN.

 \textbf{Defogging via ASMDN.} These methods focus on estimating the transmission map \textit{T(x)} and atmospheric light \textit{A} through CNN before recovering the foggy image by using ASM.
 Cai \textit{et al.} \cite{dehazenet2016TIP} proposed a deep CNN based method to extract the multi-features from foggy image to optimize \textit{T(x)} with a nonlinear activation function.
 Similarly, a multiscale network was designed by Ren \textit{et al.} \cite{MSCNN2016ECCV} to estimate \textit{T(x)} and \textit{A}.
+Pang \textit{et al.} \cite{pang2018visual} designed a unified network to jointly estimating \textit{T(x)}, \textit{A} and fog-free images.
 In \cite{zhu2019tcyb}, Zhu \textit{et al.} proposed a DehazeGAN, which combines a dense coarse-scale network with a fine-scale network to extract multiscale features from the foggy image, and they designed estimators for \textit{T(x)} and \textit{A} from these features.
 Different from most estimation methods, Li \textit{et al.} \cite{AODNET2017ICCV} reformulated (\ref{adm}) to combine \textit{T(x)} and \textit{A} as an integrated variable before proposing a light-weight CNN to generate the clean image with this new formulation.
 Compared with the traditional prior-based methods, ASMDN obtains better estimates of \textit{T(x)} and \textit{A}.
 However, artifacts will be present in defogged images when these two parameters are estimated incorrectly.